Grandi0z/Portfolio-joskal/README.md

 > Describe how a new developer could make use of your project.

-This project will be useful if you want to work as a professional.
+This project will be useful for professional devellopers

 ### Prerequisites